itbusina/rag/readme.md

 **Note:** The first startup will take longer as Ollama downloads the required models (~4-5GB).

+### macOS Users - Important Performance Note

+If you are using macOS, it is **recommended to run Ollama locally** and point the RAG application to this local instance instead of running Ollama in Docker.
+This is due to performance constraints of running Ollama in Docker on Mac.

+To connect the RAG application running in Docker to your local Ollama instance:

+1. Install and run Ollama locally (see Manual Setup section below)
+2. Update the Ollama URL in the API configuration to: `http://host.docker.internal:11434`

+This setup provides significantly better performance for embeddings and model inference on macOS.

 ### Stopping the services
 ```bash
 docker-compose down